-I am Nancy Henaku, a doctoral candidate of the Rhetoric, Theory and Culture (RTC) program at the Humanities Department, Michigan Technological University (MTU).
+I hold a doctoral degree in Rhetoric, Theory and Culture (RTC) from Michigan Technological University (MTU).
 Here, you will find information about my work as a teacher, writer and researcher.

 Prior to attending MTU, I earned my Bachelor of Arts (in English and Political Science) and Master of Philosophy (in English) degrees from the University of Ghana, Legon-Accra.